Post-Pandemic Retail: Shifting The Fashion Calendar

 Major names in fashion, from luxury brands like Dries Van Noten to retailers such as Selfridges, are petitioning for the industry to realign its calendar to synchronise product launches with real-world seasons, reduce overstock and break the discounting chain.

-As highlighted in an Omnilytics webinar, Gary Wassner of Hilldun Corporations, emphasises the importance of re-aligning product shipments to match consumer needs.
+As highlighted in an Omnilytics webinar, Gary Wassner, CEO of Hilldun Corporations, emphasises the importance of re-aligning product shipments to match consumer needs.

 He mentions, “today’s consumer is a buy now, wear now consumer… shopping according to the seasons is an outdated mindset.”
 He believes fashion’s current retail cycle, that requires merchandise to be delivered months in advance, is the reason for the amount of overstock that exists in the market.